The Best Business and Commercial Security Solutions of 2026

 Cost

-We also found that Frontpoint’s business security solutions are highly customizable, just like with a Frontpoint home security system.
+We also found that Frontpoint’s commercial security solutions are highly customizable, just like with a Frontpoint home security system.
 The cheapest option for $79 only includes a couple of devices.
 But you can build on that modest package with devices that are often bundled at a discount.
 Once again, this kind of approach is best for small offices, not sprawling facilities.

 How to Set Up